schapirolab/color-cat/README.md

-# color-cat
-Stimuli, data, and code for Tandoc et al. - Object feature memory is distorted by category structure
+# Stimuli, data, and code for Tandoc et al. - Object feature memory is distorted by category structure